 Ammonia - Structure, Preparation, Uses, FAQs

+Ammonia is a colorless gas with a pungent odour, having chemical formula NH3 is commonly used as a fertilizer and in various industrial applications.
 Hydrogen and nitrogen are its components.
 It is also known as ammonium hydroxide in its aqueous form.
-A pungent smell emanates from this inorganic compound.
-Caustic and dangerous in concentrated form.
-Ammonia Chemical Formula or ammonia symbol is NH3 and NH3 chemical name is ammonia.
+It can be dangerous in concentrated form.
 An ammonia cylinder has a density of 0.769 kg/m3 at STP, making it lighter than air.
-Fertilizers are widely used in its manufacture.
-TNT and nitrocellulose are also created from it.
+TNT and nitrocellulose are also created from Ammonia.
 In addition, soda ash is produced with it, as well as nitric acid using the Ostwald process.

 NH3